arangodb/python-arango/docs/contributing.rst

 Before submitting a pull request on GitHub_, please make sure you meet the following requirements:

-* The pull request points to dev_ branch.
+* The pull request points to main_ branch.
 * Changes are squashed into a single commit.
 I like to use git rebase for this.
 * Commit message is in present tense.
 For example, "Fix bug" is good while "Fixed bug" is not.
 * Sphinx_-compatible docstrings.
 * PEP8_ compliance.
 * No missing docstrings or commented-out lines.
-* Test coverage_ remains at %100.
+* Test coverage remains at %100.
 If a piece of code is trivial and does not need unit tests, use this_ to exclude it from coverage.
-* No build failures on `Travis CI`_.
+* No build failures.
 Builds automatically trigger on pull request submissions.
 * Documentation is kept up-to-date with the new changes (see below).